MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/popular-articles-azure-cli.md

 # Popular articles for the Azure CLI

-The Azure CLI can be used in many Azure products resulting in articles being spread across document repositories.
+The Azure CLI can be used in many Azure services resulting in articles being spread across document repositories.
 This page provides links to select popular articles.

 ## Compute